kimbertham/NOSEDIVE-PROJECT/README.md

 <p> Currently the feedback system is a little strange to navigate, having to select from the drop down menu first before selecting on the star insteading of pressng the button.
 In future i might want to adjust this to a method that seems less ambigious.

  <h2>Experience and key takeaways </h2>
+ <p> Overall this project taught me a lot about what goes into a more full, multip component web application and how to pull data in ways that can be used across multiple sections of a website effectively.
+Learning more about the backend side of a website as well as developing my experiencing in python has positively affected my understanding in web development fundamentals and language.